 Visit Troy in Turkey: Practicalities and FAQs

-The ancient city of Troy sits on the Turkish Aegean coast, about 3 miles from the southern entrance to the Dardanelles Strait, just down the road from the village of Tevfikiye, and about 20 miles from the city of Çanakkale (pronounced Cha-NAK-a-lay).
-In Turkish the name for the site is Hisarlık (pronounced His-AR-look).
+The ancient city of Troy sits on the Aegean coast of Turkiye, about 3 miles from the southern entrance to the Dardanelles Strait, just down the road from the village of Tevfikiye, and about 20 miles from the city of Çanakkale (pronounced Cha-NAK-a-lay).

 The ruins of Troy have been well-marked-out for tourists, with a clear route to follow that takes you all round the site via gravel paths or a wooden boardwalk.
 If you walk at a reasonable pace and don’t stop much the entire circuit will take you about an hour.
-If you want to take it at a more leisurely pace, I’d allow two hours for your visit.

 Trojan horse model

-The main entrance to the site has imposing visitor gates and a small shop and café.
-Behind that is a large model wooden horse, supposedly re-imagining what the famous Trojan Horse might have looked like.
-It’s not authentic in the slightest, but you can go inside and it’s a bit of fun, especially if you have kids with you.
+The main entrance to the ruins of Troy has imposing visitor gates and a small shop and café.
+Behind that is a large model wooden horse, imagining what the famous Trojan Horse might have looked like.

 Main gate and walls of Troy

-As you walk the circuit you may find yourself getting very confused.
-To be completely honest, even after having done weeks of research, to me it still pretty much all looked the same, and it’s hard to understand the different city layers and different historical periods.
+To be completely honest, even after weeks of research, to me it still pretty much all looked the same, and it’s hard to understand the different city layers and different historical periods.

-But you can definitely make out the imposing walls of Troy, the south gate, and eight-metre-high north-east bastion.
 With a bit of imagination, you can almost picture the Trojan defenders inside the citadel looking out at the Greek army camped on the plain below.

 Layers of Troy

-One of the reasons why Troy is a confusing site to visit is because there’s not just one city, but nine, built one on top of the next.
+One reason why the archaeological site of Troy is confusing is because there’s not just one city, but nine, each one built on top of the one before.
 Troy I dates back to about 3000 BC, Troy II (the layer that Schliemann excavated) is from about 2500 BC.
-The bit most people are interested in, the Troy from Homer’s story, is Troy VI, which dates back to the Late Bronze Age, about 1700–1180 BC.
-The ninth and final period of occupation was under the Romans, up to about 500 AD.

 Troy Museum

-The new Troy Museum is located 800 m from the archaeological site at Tevfikiye village.
+The Troy Museum is located 800 m from the archaeological site at Tevfikiye village.
 It was opened in 2018 and houses all the archaeological treasures from the 4000 years of the city’s history, as well as finds from other nearby sites.

 It’s a really interesting collection in a cleverly-designed modern building, and definitely worth a visit while you are at Troy.
 The museum shop is also much better than the small tourist shop at the main site.